maxfierke/BleuFear/README.md

 #Thanks

--   Satyajit Sahoo (satya164) - Reponsible for the Evolve theme, of which BleuFear is based on.
+* Satyajit Sahoo (satya164) - Reponsible for the Evolve theme, of which BleuFear is based on.

--   Ivan Kasenkov - Made the metacity, xfwm4, and unity theme that I took from his Adwaita-X-Dark theme.
+* Ivan Kasenkov - Made the metacity, xfwm4, and unity theme that I took from his Adwaita-X-Dark theme.
+* Lin Xianyi (@iynaix) - Contributed patches to improve appearence on GNOME 3.8 & GNOME 3.12.